Pool-Of-Tears/Myne/CONTRIBUTING.md

 If you wish to contribute to the project by submitting code directly, please first leave a comment under the relevant issue or file a new issue, describe the changes you are about to make.

+As per our project's guidelines, we adhere to [conventional commits][conv-commits].
+Therefore, it's expected that all PRs align with this convention.
+Should a PR not meet these standards, we'll kindly request a review and revision.

+Please use the provided Pull Request templates according to your needs.
+Currently, there are two to choose from:
+- [General PR](.github/PULL_REQUEST_TEMPLATE/general_template.md): for all other PRs, including bug fixes, adding features etc.
+- [Translation PR](.github/PULL_REQUEST_TEMPLATE/translations_template.md): specifically to be used for translation PRs

+> [!TIP]
+>
-To avoid multiple pull requests resolving the same issue, let others know you are working on it by saying so in a comment, or ask the issue to be assigned to yourself.
+> To avoid multiple pull requests resolving the same issue, let others know you are working on it by saying so in a comment, or ask the issue to be assigned to yourself.

 ## Building From Source